 How Do I Learn More About LOSS Teams?

 To learn more about LOSS Team and Dr. Campbell, please visit www.lossteam.com.
-If you’d like to learn more about the LOSS Team of Lewis and Clark Area or to volunteer, please get in touch with Jess Hegstrom, Suicide Prevention Coordinator, at 406-457-8970 or jhegstrom@lccountymt.gov
+If you’d like to learn more about the LOSS Team of Lewis and Clark Area or to volunteer, please contact Rachel at rjefferies@lccountymt.gov or 406-457-8979.

 Volunteer FAQ